jointogetherhq/jointogether.online/index-update.markdown

 Our forms aren’t just functional, they’re designed to delight.

-Fast and simple
-: Simplify applications for your members.
+- **Fast and simple** – simplify applications for your members.
 One thing per page.
 More finished applications

-Mobile-first, desktop-ready
-: Give your members a smooth, reliable experience on any device
+- **Mobile-first, desktop-ready** – give your members a smooth, reliable experience on any device

-Fully accessible
-: Meet web accessibility standards – _everyone_ can **Join**
+- **Fully accessible** – meet web accessibility standards – _everyone_ can **Join**

-Beautifully branded
-: Integrate seamlessly with your website for a consistent look {:.list-2}
+- **Beautifully branded** – integrate seamlessly with your website for a consistent look {:.flaticon-list.list-2}

 A better join form means more members and less admin.
 By removing friction, more people complete their applications, helping your union grow.
 At the same time, smarter forms capture more accurate data, reducing processing time and costs.